-Unicode, being the character encoding standard for providing the maximum possible representation of a given script/language, has encoded as far as possible all the possible characters needed by the script.
-However, domain names, being a specialized case, are governed by an additional protocol known as IDNA (Internationalized Domain Names in Applications).
-The IDNA protocol excludes some characters of the Unicode repertoire from being part of domain names.
+Unicode being the character encoding standard for providing the maximum possible representation of a given script/language, it has encoded as far as possible all the possible characters needed by the script.
+However the Domain name being a specialized case, it is governed by an additional protocol known as IDNA (Internationalized Domain Names in Applications).
+The IDNA protocol introduces exclusion of some characters out of Unicode repertoire from being part of the domain names.